theagentwo-wq/New-KPI-Dashboard/README.md

 1.  **Code Editing**: All code is edited directly within this dedicated cloud IDE.
 2.  **Version Control**: Changes are committed and pushed to the project's GitHub repository.
 3.  **Secrets Management**: All API keys and configuration secrets are stored securely in the GitHub repository's **Secrets** section.
 They are injected into the application only during the deployment process.
 4.  **Automated Deployment**: Pushing code to the `main` branch of the GitHub repository automatically triggers a GitHub Action that builds, tests, and deploys the application.
-This includes both the frontend (Firebase Hosting) and the backend (Cloud Functions).
 5.  **Branching Strategy**: All work should happen directly on the `main` branch.

 ---